Our Oceans, Our Restaurants from the Surfrider Foundation Los Angeles Chapter.

 - Proper recycling practices are followed.

-A restaurant meeting all 10 of these criteria can be recognized as a Platinum-Level Ocean Friendly Restaurant!
+Restaurants that meet all of the criteria are recognized as a Platinum Level Ocean Friendly Restaurant!

 What are Some Benefits of Being an Ocean-Friendly Restaurant?

-- Ocean Friendly Restaurants marketing collateral including window stickers, brochures, table-tops, and bill inserts to show your membership to your customers.
+Ocean Friendly Restaurants marketing collateral including window stickers, brochures, and bill inserts to promote your membership to customers.

-- Association with a nationally recognized nonprofit with thousands of members and supporters dedicated to ocean protection.
+Association with a nationally recognized nonprofit with thousands of members and supporters working hard to keep our ocean healthy and protected!